mor4thii/dotfiles/README.md

 - Apply https://github.com/catppuccin/kde (Moccha Mauve)
 - In KDE, X11 sessions can be switched on and off in System Settings.
 Search for sddm

+## Update Keychron firmware on Linux

+See [QMK FAQ](https://docs.qmk.fm/faq_build#linux-udev-rules) for rules file to make the [launcher](https://launcher.keychron.com/) connect to the keyboard correctly.